thetaprimeio/house-price-regression/README.md

 Next, Seaborn heatmaps were used to determine a set of features that were most strongly correlated with the sale price.
 These features were: 'OverallQual', 'GrLivArea', 'YearBuilt', '1stFlrSF', 'TotalBsmtSF', 'GarageArea', and 'GarageCars'.
 These values were then normalized using an instance of StandardScaler.

 The three regression techniques applied to the processed data were: ordinary least squares, random forest, and gradient boosting.
-These models were fitted the linear_model and ensemble packages from sklearn.
+These models were fitted using objects from the linear_model and ensemble packages from sklearn.

 ### Results
 The table below summarizes the RMSE scores of each model, as applied to the training data set.